Rucking Pace Guide: How to Set the Perfect Speed for Your Goals

 For example:

 • Weight Loss: If fat loss is your primary goal, you’ll want to focus on maintaining a moderate, steady pace that gets your heart rate into the fat-burning zone.
+Learning about rucking heart rate zones can guide you in staying at the right intensity to maximize fat burn without overdoing it.

 • Strength Training: If you focus more on building strength, you’ll want to carry a heavier load while moving at a slower pace.